 In addition, faculty members offer 300-level seminars that explore more specialized historical problems.
-The 200-level courses designated with a “W” and all 300-level courses fulfill the upper-level writing requirement.
+The 200- and 300-level courses designated with a “W” fulfill the upper-level writing requirement.

 Working with an Advisor

-Each student concentrating in history selects a faculty advisor, based on a student's particular interests in history and in consultation with the director of undergraduate studies.
-The advisor helps majors plan their programs.
-In addition, advisors provide information on courses, internships, and special research opportunities, as well as on making changes to a major program.
-See the advising, honors program, and internships pages.
+Each student concentrating in history selects a faculty advisor based on a student's particular interests.
+The advisor helps majors and minors plan their programs.
+In addition, advisors provide information on courses, internships, and special research opportunities, as well as on making changes to a major or minor program.

 Working with a Peer Advisor